 Ensure to take warm clothes as the weather can be extremely chilly.

-6:30 AM – At the peak, enjoy the sunrise and the views of Chikkabalapur village.
+- 6:30 AM – At the peak, enjoy the sunrise and the views of Chikkabalapura village.

 Take some light breakfast or snack that can be enjoyed at the peak.